Would you like to feel contentment, functioning at your highest level?

-Mindfulness-based psychotherapy brings out the best of human possibilities.
-It focuses less on your childhood or history, looking for pathology or what’s wrong about you, more on what is going on right now and positive aspects of yourself, leading to increased empowerment.
-In other words, you aren’t the problem, you’re great the way you are…but your thinking, or behavior could be improved upon!
+From a cognitive mindfulness perspective, we’ll focus a little less on your childhood, or history looking for what’s “wrong” about you, more on what’s going on in your life right now, how you’d like it to be different.
+Along the way, you’ll be reminded about positive aspects of yourself.
+This approach leads to increased clarity and an untangled mind.
+In other words, YOU aren’t the problem, you’re great just the way you are…but maybe your attitude, perspective or behavior could be improved upon!

 Does this sound good to you?